Biden will hold a big climate summit this week to reestablish U.S. leadership. Not everyone may follow.

 “When you look at the dependency of China on exports, you see that if we set new standards to access the E.U. and the U.S. market, the two of them amounting to 40 percent of the global economy, then it will have a direct impact on China,” said Pascal Canfin, a French lawmaker who heads the environment committee of the European Parliament and is an ally of Macron.
 China “will have to change its process to comply,” he said.

 European allies have greeted Kerry’s involvement with similar enthusiasm.
-He is well-known to European leaders from his tenure as Obama’s second-term secretary of state.
+He is well known to European leaders from his tenure as Obama’s second-term secretary of state.
 Some top policymakers said they trade text messages with Kerry about strategy and believe they have an advocate in the White House.

 Kerry has already begun traveling around the world, including recently to China, to make the case that the Biden administration is serious about rejoining the climate fight in a big way and to urge other countries to take part.